 Creek Sedge grows in compact, shaggy mounds presenting narrow, shiny leaves.
 It shows green flower clusters in late spring.

 Tussock Sedge.
 This tufted wetland sedge that loves standing water or wet mucky soil.
 Leaves are bright green and spread fountain-like.
 Flower stalks shoot above the foliage in spring.

 Cattail Sedge grows throughout the eastern states in wet meadows, flood plains, and forest edges.
 It forms small clumps of narrow, green foliage.
 Spikey, green seed heads pop up in late spring.

 These native mid-Atlantic species occur naturally in marshes, floodplains, wet meadows, and along shorelines and woodland creeks.

 That’s what a great garden design should provide.
 The demand for grasses and “grass-like” garden plants in garden design is evidence that they captured the interest of designers and homeowners.
 Shannon Currey says this trend has developed for three reasons:

 - Native plants have simply become more fashionable than they used to be

 - There is a growing desire among homeowners and garden designers for landscapes that offer greater ecological function, that enhance human health and improve stormwater management

 - The desire for more sustainable landscapes has driven a surge of interest in progressive garden design trends such as matrix planting that supports biodiversity

-The best way to get more color, depth, and usability from your landscaping, is to design it that way from the start.
-If you’ve been thinking about investing in a landscape design project, our eBook: Expert Guide to Planning the Landscape Design of Your Dreams, is full of valuable information to help you get started.
+The best way to get more color, depth, and usability from your gardens, is to design them that way from the start.
+If you’ve been thinking about investing in a landscape design or garden enhancements project, our eBook: Expert Guide to Planning the Landscape Design of Your Dreams, is full of valuable information to help you get started.